rawleyfowler/Humming-Bird/README.md

 ![Zef Badge](https://raku.land/zef:rawleyfowler/Humming-Bird/badges/version?)
 [![SparrowCI](https://ci.sparrowhub.io/project/gh-rawleyfowler-Humming-Bird/badge)](https://ci.sparrowhub.io)

-Humming-Bird is a simple, composable, and performant, all in one HTTP web-framework for Raku.
+Humming-Bird is a simple, composable, and performant web-framework for Raku on MoarVM.
-Humming-Bird was inspired mainly by [Opium](https://github.com/rgrinberg/opium), [Sinatra](https://sinatrarb.com), and [Express](https://expressjs.com), and tries to keep things minimal, allowing the user to pull in things like templating engines, and ORM's on their own terms.
+Humming-Bird was inspired mainly by [Sinatra](https://sinatrarb.com), and [Express](https://expressjs.com), and tries to keep things minimal, allowing the user to pull in things like templating engines, and ORM's on their own terms.

+Humming-Bird provides a rich API for crafting HTTP responses, as well as a few nice quality-of-life features like infered data encoding, meaning you shouldn't ever have to parse JSON to a Raku map again, a simple functional interface allowing users to compose functions together to create their routes, middlewares, and advice, a simple error handling system for ensuring stability, and crazy fast routing system.

-Humming-Bird comes with what you need to quickly, and efficiently spin up REST API's, and with a few of the users favorite libraries, dynamic MVC style web-apps.
+Humming-Bird comes with what you need to quickly, and efficiently spin up REST API's, static sites, and with a few of the users favorite libraries, dynamic MVC style web-apps.
+Humming-Bird stays out of your way letting you structure your code however you like.

-Humming-Bird is not meant to face the internet directly.
+**Note**: Humming-Bird is not meant to face the internet directly.
 Please use a reverse proxy such as httpd or NGiNX.

 ## How to install
 Make sure you have [zef](https://github.com/ugexe/zef) installed.